alja/Fireworks2/README.md

 3. Running remotely, when firewall is closed

-    + If server is on remote desktop, e.g. lxplus, it is recommened to create a SSH tunnel.
+    + If server is on remote desktop, e.g. lxplus, it is recommended to create a SSH tunnel.
 Below is an example of a tunnel from port 7777 to local desktop on port 1234:
    ` ssh -f -L 1234:localhost:7777 cms-ed-1 sleep 10000`

     + The URL for event display in this case would be: